nicklashansen/tdmpc2/README.md

 ## Supported tasks

-This codebase currently supports **104** continuous control tasks from **DMControl**, **Meta-World**, **ManiSkill2**, and **MyoSuite**.
+This codebase provides support for all **104** continuous control tasks from **DMControl**, **Meta-World**, **ManiSkill2**, and **MyoSuite** used in our paper.
 Specifically, it supports 39 tasks from DMControl (including 11 custom tasks), 50 tasks from Meta-World, 5 tasks from ManiSkill2, and 10 tasks from MyoSuite, and covers all tasks used in the paper.
 See below table for expected name formatting for each task domain:

 | domain | task
 | --- | --- |